mo2l/PyCrawl/README.md

 - Validates different types of resources (links, images, stylesheets, scripts)
 - Generates detailed reports of broken resources
 - Provides statistics about the crawl
+- High-performance crawling with:
+  - Response caching to avoid repeated requests
+  - Efficient parallel processing of URLs and resources
+  - Optimized HTML parsing with CSS selectors
-- Supports concurrent requests for faster crawling
+  - Support for lxml parser for faster HTML processing
 - Configurable crawl depth, timeout, and user agent
 - Supports HTTP Basic Authentication for protected sites